John and Lorena Bobbitt

-John Wayne Bobbitt (born 1967) and Lorena Bobbitt (formerly Lorena Gallo; born May 15, 1969) were a couple, married on June 18, 1989, whose relationship received international press coverage in 1993 when Lorena severed John's penis with a kitchen knife while he was asleep in bed; the penis was successfully surgically reattached.
+John Wayne Bobbitt (born 1967) and Lorena Gallo (formerly Bobbitt; born May 15, 1969) are an American former couple whose marriage received international press coverage in 1993 when Lorena severed John's penis with a kitchen knife while he was asleep in bed.
+His penis was successfully surgically reattached.

-Lorena, an Ecuadorian immigrant, alleged that her husband John, a bar bouncer and former U.S. Marine, had raped and abused her for years.
-John was charged with rape later that year but was acquitted and subsequently starred in two pornographic films.
+Lorena, who had immigrated to the United States from Venezuela, alleged that John, a bar bouncer and former U.S. Marine whom she married on June 18, 1989, had raped and abused her for years.
+John was charged with rape later in 1993 but was acquitted and subsequently starred in two pornographic films.
 The next year, Lorena was acquitted of assault by reason of insanity and went on to start a foundation for domestic abuse victims and their children.
 The couple divorced in 1995.

 Attack

-Lorena severed her husband John's penis on June 23, 1993 at their home in Manassas, Virginia.
+Lorena severed her husband John's penis on June 23, 1993, at their home in Manassas, Virginia.
 Lorena stated in a court hearing that, after coming home that evening, her husband had raped her.
 After he then went to sleep, she got out of bed and went to the kitchen for a drink of water.
 She then grabbed an 8 in Ginsu carving knife on the kitchen counter, returned to their bedroom, pulled back the bed sheets, and cut off his penis.

 After this, Lorena left the apartment with the severed appendage and drove away in her car.
 After a length of time driving and struggling to steer with one hand due to holding the penis, she threw the penis out a window into a roadside field on Maplewood Drive.
-She eventually stopped and called 9-1-1, telling them what she had done and where the penis could be found.
+She eventually stopped and called 911, telling them what she had done and where the penis could be found.

 John's penis was found after an exhaustive search, and after being washed with antiseptic and packed in saline ice, it was reattached in the hospital where he was treated.
 The operation took nine and a half hours.
-John went on to star in two pornographic films in the 1990s, and stated in 2018 that his penis is "back to normal".
+John went on to star in two pornographic films in the 1990s, and stated in 2018 that his penis was "back to normal".